media-vault/mediavault.org/docs/contributing/index.md

-# Contributing to MediaVault
+# Contributing to LibreUno

-Thank you for your interest in contributing to the MediaVault project!
+Thank you for your interest in contributing to the LibreUno project!
 This page and its children describe the ways you can contribute, as well as some of our policies.
 This should help guide you through your first Issue or PR.

-Even if you cannot contribute code, you can still help MediaVault!
+Even if you cannot contribute code, you can still help LibreUno!
 The two main things you can help with are testing and creating issues.
 Contributing to code, documentation, translations, and other non-code components are all outlined in the sections below.

 ## Reporting Issues